wagtail/rfcs/text/115-write-api.md

 - `{"format": "html", "content": "..."}`: converted to DB HTML.
 - `{"format": "markdown", "content": "..."}` — converted to DB HTML.
-- TBC: `{"format": "contentstate", "content": "..."}` — converted to DB HTML.
+- Potentially - if there is a use case, `{"format": "contentstate", "content": "..."}` — converted to DB HTML.
 - `{"format": "wagtail", "content": "..."}` — stored as-is (with validation or sanitisation step)
 - A plain string would be passed through as-is as DB HTML.

-The output format for API endpoints would be similarly configurable (`?rich_text_format=` query param and other options to be confirmed in the API server layer).
+The output format for API endpoints would be similarly configurable via a `?rich_text_format=` query parameter.
+Potentially with a default set project-wide via environment variable, so it’s easier to [retrieve content for site front-ends](https://github.com/wagtail/wagtail/issues/2695).

 The goal would be to support a subset of standard Markdown ([CommonMark](https://spec.commonmark.org/)) and HTML as input and output, with as few Wagtail-specific idioms as possible.
 There will likely be a need for: